WP All Import Add-On for The Events Calendar

 Force selected

-There’s also a filter that will let you define the meta keys that you would like to keep when they have an empty value.
+There’s also a filter that lets you define the meta keys you would like to keep when they have an empty value.
 It accepts an array of meta keys.

 apply_filters( 'tec_labs_wpai_keep_post_meta_meta_keys', $keep_post_meta_meta_keys );